Copy Constructors and Operators

 Deep Copying

-Let’s fix our root problem.
-Instead of having our copies share their subresources, let’s ensure every copy gets a complete copy of the subresources too.
+Let's finally fix our root problem.
+Instead of having our copies share their subresources, we'll ensure every copy gets a complete copy of the subresources too.

-This is easier and safer to do using smart pointers, so we’ll switch our implementation back to using a std::unique_ptr for now.
-We’ll cover how to do this using raw pointers in the next lesson.
+This is easier and safer to do using smart pointers, so we'll switch our implementation to use a std::unique_ptr for now.
+We'll cover how to do this using raw pointers in the next lesson.

 Remember, the function arguments passed to std::make_unique() are forwarded to the constructor of the type we're creating.
 We can invoke the copy constructor of that type by passing the object we want to copy.

-This may include dereferencing a pointer to that object if necessary:
+This may include dereferencing a pointer to that object if necessary.
+In the following example, we default-construct WeaponA, and then copy-construct WeaponB by using WeaponA as the original:

 auto WeaponA{std::make_unique<Sword>()};